-Ivy is from Hillsborough, North Carolina, where she began studying the violin at age 5 before switching to the bassoon at age 11.
-During high school, Ivy studied with Michael Burns, professor of bassoon at UNC-Greensboro.
-Ivy then earned her Bachelor of Music degree and Performer’s Certificate from the Eastman School of Music, where she studied with John Hunt and Charlie Bailey.
-She is a recent graduate of Rice University’s Shepherd School of Music, where she earned her Master of Music degree studying with Benjamin Kamins.
+Ivy Ringel is the Principal Bassoon of the Indianapolis Symphony Orchestra.
+Originally from Hillsborough, North Carolina, she started music on the violin at age 5, and then switched to the bassoon at age 11.
+Ms. Ringel started studying bassoon seriously in high school with Michael Burns, the bassoon professor at UNC-Greensboro.
+She then earned her Bachelor of Music degree and Performer’s Certificate from the Eastman School of Music, where she studied with John Hunt and Charlie Bailey.
+For her Master of Music degree, Ms. Ringel attended Rice University, studying with Benjamin Kamins.